-Science of Cocktails at the Exploratorium is back!
-Join us for an evening that celebrates the artistry of master mixology shaken with the science behind the craft.
-Take an in-depth, hands-on look at the physics, chemistry, and biology of cocktails, and engage in an exploration of your favorite libations in ways you've never experienced before.
+Urban Astronomer Paul Salazar, The Exploratorium's very own Adam Esposito and more demonstrate how to deal with the parameters and the unforgettable experiences that await with simple to no equipment, the right conditions, and some decent timing.
+Science of Cocktails at the Exploratorium celebrates the artistry of master mixology shaken with the science behind the craft.
+TV personality and comedian, Zane Lamprey (Three Sheets, Drinking Made Easy), takes an in-depth, hands-on look at the physics, chemistry, and biology of cocktails, and engages in an exploration of your favorite libations in ways you've never experienced before.